• Review: 4000 miles in North Africa

 • BS3 carb model in Ladakh

-• Tips, mods and hacks from Advrider (also links to aftermarket kit)
+• Tips, mods and hacks @ Advrider (also aftermarket kit)

-A similar low output/capacity plodder that’s been on my radar is Honda’s NC range; an auto 750X was also a contender for bike sixty one, but a quick read on advrider where they’ve been experimenting since the original 700 came out reminded me that adapting one into something like 2018’s XSR Scrambler would deliver an uncertain level of worthwhile improvements for the weight and time.
-For 2019 Honda put a 19er on the front of the revised CB500X.
+A similar low output plodder that’s been on my radar is Honda’s NC range; an auto 750X.
+It was also a contender for bike #61, but a quick read on advrider, where others have been experimenting with adventurisation since the original 700, reminded me that adapting one into something like 2018’s XSR Scrambler would deliver the same uncertain improvements for the effort involved.
+For 2019 Honda put a 19-inch wheel on the front of the revised CB500X.
 Doing the same to the 750X, or offering a more adventurised model (as BMW do) would make a better base project.

-Back to the Enfield.
+Anyway, back to the Enfield.
 My example gleams as white as the driven snows of Annapurna.
-And with less than a thousand miles on the clock it’s nearly as virginal.
-Add some LED lighting and heated grips and it was a pretty good deal.
+And with less than a thousand miles on the clock, it’s nearly as virginal.
+Add some auxiliary LED lighting (since removed) and heated grips and it was a pretty good deal.

-With the Him’s trail biking potential I’ve come up with a plan for a route recce in the High Atlas followed by a ride deep into the Western Sahara ahead of my spring Fly & Ride around Eastertime.
+With the Him’s trail biking potential, I’ve come up with a route recce in the High Atlas followed by a ride deep into the Western Sahara ahead of my spring 2019 Fly & Ride tour around Easter.
 If what I’ve read is true, the REH ought to plod steadily up and down the mountains and across deserts of southern Morocco.

 The Elephant in the Himalayas

 See the Index above for the latest posts – or just skip to my 4000-mile review.